 - “Of Non-Mice and Non-Men: Against Essentialism in Joshua Ferris’s The Unnamed.”
-Forthcoming in Disability Studies Quarterly, June 2020.
+Disability Studies Quarterly, June 2020.

 - “Literary Neutrinos and the Hot Dark Matters of Doctorow’s City of God.”
 E.L.
 Doctorow: A Reconsideration.
 Eds.
 Michael Wutz and Julian Murphet.
 Edinburgh University Press, 2019.

 - “The Mind of Then We Came To The End: A Transmental Approach to Contemporary Metafiction.”
 Explorations of Consciousness in Contemporary Fiction.
 Eds.
 Grzegorz Maziarczyk and Joanna Teske.
 Amsterdam: Brill Rodopi, 2017.